Achievable logoAchievable logo

 =−1

-The Squeeze theorem is particularly useful for limits involving more complicated trigonometric functions.
+The Squeeze theorem is especially useful for limits involving oscillating trigonometric expressions.

-Instead, use the fact that the output values of a cosine function of amplitude 1 are always squeezed between -1 and 1:
+A cosine function with amplitude 1 always stays between −1 and 1:

 Special trigonometric limits

-There are two special trig limits that can be proved using the squeeze theorem (although the proof won’t be shown here) since direct substitution results in the indeterminate form 00.
+There are two standard trigonometric limits (often proved using the Squeeze theorem).
+In both cases, direct substitution gives the indeterminate form 00.

 1.x→0limxsin(x)=1